bvbohnen/X4_Customizer/Documentation.md

       - If a target object matches multiple rules, the first match is used.
       - Supported keys for ships:
         - 'name'    : Internal name of the ship macro; supports wildcards.
-        - 'purpose' : The general role of the ship.
+        - 'purpose' : The primary role of the ship.
 List of purposes:
           - mine
           - trade
           - build